rahicks26/fsharp-for-all/units/fsharp-basics/sections/1-fp-overview/README.md

 - Declarative

 There is much more functional programming then this, but these basic ideas guide us and help us to right simple code that is easy to test.

+## Next Steps
+When you are ready to jump in here is what we have for this lesson:

+- Read `fp-overview`
+- Solve each exercise in `fp-overview.exercises`
+- Review & Reflect on `fp-overview.solutions`

+As always questions and comments are welcome in the discussion.